-4.2.2.1 European Extremely Large Telescope (E-ELT)
+4.2.2.1 The European Extremely Large Telescope (E-ELT)

 This is one of the two outstanding medium-term projects that Panel B has considered (the other is the SKA, 4.2.2.2).
-The E-ELT (Figure 8) project envisions a 42 m-diameter filled-aperture phased telescope with an internal adaptive optics system designed to provide near diffraction-limited angular resolution in a 5' (scientific)-8' (technical) diameter field of view over 80% of the whole sky (through the use of multiple natural and laser guide stars).
-The minimum wavelength domain is $0.4-21 \mu m$.
-This instrument-friendly facility should accommodate at least six large focal stations with fast switchover in order to optimise its scientific output.
+The E-ELT (Figure 8) project envisions a 42 meter diameter filled-aperture phased telescope with an internal Adaptive Optics system designed to provide near diffraction-limited angular resolution in a 5' (scientific)-8' (technical) diameter field of view over 80% of the whole sky (through the use of multiple natural and laser guide stars).
+The minimum wavelength domain is 0.4 μ m to 21 μ m.
+This instrument-friendly facility should accommodate at least six large focal stations with fast switchover in order to optimize its scientific output.

-Scientific Discovery Potential.
-The E-ELT is a unique tool to address the following questions raised in the Science Vision: A.2, A.6, B.1, B.6, C.1, C.2, C.3, C.4, C.5, C.6, D.6, D.7.
+Scientific discovery potential: The E-ELT is a unique tool to address the following questions raised in the Science Vision: A.2, A.6, B.1, B.6, C.1, C.2, C.3, C.4, C.5, C.6, D.6, D.7.
 In addition it will contribute to studies of questions A.1, B.2, B.3, B.4 and B.7.
-The most fundamental issues are the following:
+The most fundamental issues are the following.